Ludwig Gumplowicz: Educational life

 He then went on to study at the universities of Kraków and Vienna and became a professor of public law at the University of Graz in 1875.
 He and his wife, Franciska, had two sons.
 In 1875, Gumplowicz began studying law at the Jagiellonian University in Kraków.
 He then went to study in Vienna for a year returning to Kraków to receive a doctoral law degree.
 He culminated in the foundation of the first Sociological Society in Graz.
 In 1860, he began his journalistic career.
-From 1869-1874 he edited his own magazine the Kraj (the Country).
+From 1869 to 1874 he edited his own magazine the Kraj (the Country).
 Then in 1875, at the age of thirty-seven, he entered the University of Graz as a lecturer in the science of administration and Austrian administrative law.
 In 1882, he became an associate professor, and in 1893 a full professor.
 Gumplowicz then retired from academia in 1908.

-As a Polish intellectual, he felt a sense of imminent doom in their homeland, the strangeness of a foreign world, and then nostalgia for their homeland, and gradually became appreciated in their adopted country, though largely going unnoticed by their own compatriots.
+As a Polish intellectual, he felt a sense of imminent doom in his homeland, the strangeness of a foreign world, and then nostalgia for their homeland, and gradually became appreciated in his adopted country, though largely going unnoticed by his own compatriots.
 By rejecting orthodox jurisprudence in favor of establishing sociology that had yet to be widely accepted in Austria and Germany, he remained an outsider and at odds with university circles after years of studying and teaching his beliefs.
 He would frequently stress his Polish and Jewish roots, further isolating him from university circles.

 Career

 Contributions

-Ludwig Gumplowicz's first sociological work was Race and State(1875) which was later changed to The Sociological Idea of the State(1881), then changed to General State Law ("Allgemeines Staats- recht") (1907).
+Ludwig Gumplowicz's first sociological work was Race and State (1875) which was later changed to The Sociological Idea of the State, (1881) then changed to General State Law ("Allgemeines Staatsrecht") (1907).
 His other works include the Outlines of Sociology, Austrian State Law, The Race Struggle, Sociological Essays, Sociology and Politics, and others, and have been translated into other foreign languages.
 Gumplowicz left a huge literary legacy, with 190 works to his name, not to mention the scores of papers and reviews he wrote in Polish.